 Getting the entire development environment working took some doing.
 For information about the challenges I encountered in getting the Processing 2 Android development environment up and running on my Windows laptop, see my blog post A Simple Android Processing Painting Sketch.

-As I proceed through the Coursera Creative Programming for Digital Media & Mobile Apps class, I will be publishing my Javascript projects here.
-At this time I have not yet decided if I will create Javascript versions of the Android apps that I create.
+As I proceeded through the Coursera Creative Programming for Digital Media & Mobile Apps class, I published some of my Javascript projects here.
+At the time I had not yet decided if I would create Javascript versions of the Android apps that I had written.
+As it happens I did not.

-Update 03/26/16: For Processing users interested in developing on a Linux platform, I have written the following tutorial specifically for the Ubuntu Linux distribution: Installing Processing 3.x on Ubuntu Linux Systems Tutorial.
+Update 03/26/16: For Processing users interested in developing on a Linux platform, I wrote the following tutorial specifically for the Ubuntu Linux distribution: Installing Processing 3.x on Ubuntu Linux Systems Tutorial.

 Processing Oscillating Ellipses Animated Painting - my first Processing.js sketch created 6/22/2013.